pieterberg/Process-State-Identification/README.md

 | `valve_LE_fault_start_time` |   s   | Time for the lean electrolyte valve's fault to occur |
 | `valve_LE_fault_stop_time`  |   s   | Time for the lean electrolyte valve's fault to stop  |

+### 1.5 Lowpass filter tuning

+The loaded organic and lean electrolyte control valve stiction models use 1<sup>st</sup> order Butterworth filters to account for the sensor noise's effect on the valve stem positions.
+The valves 'stick' when the filtered valve position reaches a turning point.

+The cutoff frequency of the lowpass filters can be tuned by seting the `LOWPASS_FILTER_TUNING` setting to `true`.
+The stiction models then still run, but the control valves will not 'stick'.
+The filtered signals can be viewed using the `Valve LO Lowpass Filter Scope` and `Valve LE Lowpass Filter Scope` scopes found in their respective stiction-valve-model subsytems.

+The cutoff frequency for the loaded organic control valve's lowpass filter can be set using `valve_LO_stiction_lowpass_filter_cutoff_frequency` (rad/s).
+The cutoff frequency for the lean electrolyte control valve's lowpass filter can be set using `valve_LE_stiction_lowpass_filter_cutoff_frequency` (rad/s).

 ## 2. External variables